Press Release

 University of Maryland Annual Christmas Tree Fire Safety Demonstration

-Live experiments will showcase the impact of hydrating trees to reduce fire casualties.
+Live experiments showcase impact of hydrating trees to reduce fire casualties.

 CONTACT: